mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~

 For each `UpdatePathNode`, the resolution of the corresponding copath node MUST
-be filtered by removing all new leaf nodes added as part of this MLS Commit
+exclude all new leaf nodes added as part of the current Commit.
+The length of
-message.
-The number of ciphertexts in the `encrypted_path_secret` vector MUST be
+the `encrypted_path_secret` vector MUST be equal to the length of the resolution
-equal to the length of the filtered resolution, with each ciphertext being the
+of the copath node (excluding new leaf nodes), with each ciphertext being the
 encryption to the respective resolution node.

 The HPKECiphertext values are computed as